aetperf/aetperf.github.io/_posts/2026-04-18-Running-a-Local-LLM-on-a-Consumer-GPU-8GB-VRAM.md

 ### Parallel slots (`-np`)

-`-np` controls how many requests the server handles simultaneously, with each slot reserving its own GPU memory.
-The default is `-np 4`, but for a single-user setup `-np 1` dedicates all resources to one request and saves memory.
-Some per-slot buffers scale with slot count: 201 MiB with 4 slots vs 50 MiB with 1 slot.
+`-np` controls how many requests the server handles simultaneously.
+The default is auto (`-np -1`), which usually resolves to 4 slots with unified-KV enabled.
+For a single-user setup `-np 1` caps all per-slot buffers at their minimum size.
+In this hybrid model the recurrent-memory buffer alone goes from 50 MiB (1 slot) to 201 MiB (4 slots), and the KV cache scales similarly unless unified-KV mode is enabled; at 131K context that is the difference between ~1.2 GB and several GB.

 ### Context window (`-c`)